alt-text-org/alt-text-copy/README.md

 1. In Chrome, click the Extensions button in the upper right (it looks like a puzzle piece).
 1. Select "Manage Extensions".
 1. Click "Load Unpacked" in the upper left.
-1. Select the root directory of this repo
+1. Select the root directory of this repo.